WorldVistA/VistA/Documentation/ImportCache.rst

 The first command lists all the files that have the extension \'.m\' and passes those names to the python script PackRO.py to pack them into file routine.ro in routine transfer format.
 The second command lists all files that have the extension \'.zwr\' and writes those into globals.lst.
 This list will be read by the OSEHRA ZGI routine during the import step.

-Import routines and globals into Cache
+Import routines and globals into Caché
 --------------------------------------

-The next set of steps is to import the routines and globals into the Cache instance and then configure the instance to the point where testing can be performed.
-All of these steps are performed from the Cache terminal.
-Right click on the Cache icon and select terminal from the pop-up as shown to bring up a Cache terminal.
+The next set of steps is to import the routines and globals into the Caché instance and then configure the instance to the point where testing can be performed.
+All of these steps are performed from the Caché terminal.
+Right click on the Caché icon and select terminal from the pop-up as shown to bring up a Caché terminal.

 The first step is to change from the default \"USER\" namespace to the namespace that you created earlier.
 Entering \"D ^%CD\" will bring up a prompt to accept the name of the new namespace that you want to enter.
 For demonstration purposes, we will assume that the namespace is called \"VISTA\".